 When – Late afternoon for great sunsets.

-Facilities – There are restrooms at Hope Point.
+Facilities – There are restrooms at Hopi Point.

-This is our favorite medium-difficulty day hike from Grand Canyon South Rim.
+If we had to pick, we’d call this our favourite medium-difficulty day hike from the Grand Canyon South Rim.
 There are three reasons.

 Secondly, it’s less busy than the popular Bright Angel Trail.
-Thirdly the trail itself is wonderful, especially the section between Ooh Aah Point and Cedar Ridge where the deep red path runs above a narrow ridge.
+Thirdly, the trail itself is wonderful, especially the section between Ooh Aah Point and Cedar Ridge, where the deep-red path runs along a narrow ridge.

 When – Start early morning so you can finish the climb back before it gets too hot.